LaunchSchoolKalisz/LS170/study_guide/tcp_udp.md

 ### What is pipelining?

 - Sending multiple messages at once, without waiting for an acknowledgement.
-- This is necessary because if each data transmission must _stop and wait_ for an acknowledgement too much time is spent waiting for the recipient's acknowledgment, which contributes greatly to latency.
+- This is necessary because if each data transmission must _stop and wait_ for an acknowledgement too much time is spent waiting for the recipient's acknowledgment, which is a large contributer to latency.
 - Pipelining transmissions can mitigate the latency added by additional waiting time, specifically with regards to the acknowledgement required in TCP and the three way handshake.
 - This ensures that TCP is reliable but also as efficient as possible.